-Severe storms and snow to target Plains and Upper Midwest Saturday
+Severe storms and snow to target Plains, Upper Midwest on Saturday

 A strong storm system is forecast to lift into the Upper Midwest Sat. night with its trailing cold front moving across E IA and NW IL.
 This will bring a chance of storms to the area.
 Some of these storms could be severe. pic.twitter.com/sg0KQQU9QF— NWS Quad Cities (@NWSQuadCities) March 4, 2022

 If that happens, an abrupt change in wind speed and direction with height, known as “wind shear,” will foster rotation within the storms.
-Any cells that form will have the propensity to produce damaging winds to 60 mph, quarter-sized hail and a few brief tornadoes.
-Storms will rapidly move to the northeast, probably affecting areas like Fort Dodge, Jefferson and Des Moines, before weakening with the setting sun as they progress east.
+Any cells that form will have the propensity to produce damaging winds to 60 mph, quarter-size hail and a few brief tornadoes.
+Storms will rapidly move to northeast Iowa, probably affecting areas such as Fort Dodge, Jefferson and Des Moines, before weakening with the setting sun as they progress east.

 An isolated supercell can’t be ruled out in northern Missouri as well, especially in the vicinity of Interstate 35.